tjf1dev/bfg/README.md

 ## syntax
 ```
-USAGE:
+Usage:
-    bfg <file> [OPTIONS] [COMMAND]
+  bfg <file> [command] [options]

-ARGUMENTS:
+Arguments:
   <file>  The file to run

-OPTIONS:
-                                         DEFAULT
-    -h, --help                                      Prints help information
+Options:
   --show-memory                  Show the memory after execution
-    -m, --meta                                      Show elapsed time and step count after execution
+  -m, --meta                     Show elapsed time and step count after execution.
   -n, --num                      If true, displays output as numbers instead of letters
-    -q, --quiet                                     If true, does not show any messages other than the output
+  -q, --quiet                    If true, does not show any messages other than the output.
-        --max-steps                      -1         The max amount of steps the program can use.
-Use 0 for infinite
+  --max-steps <max-steps>        The max amount of steps the program can use.
+Use 0 for infinite [default: -1]
   --ignore-invalid-instructions
-        --no-stream                                 Wait for the full program to finish, then prints the output
+  --no-stream                    Wait for the full program to finish, then prints the output.
-        --delay                          0          Delay after outputting a character in miliseconds.
-Only works when streaming
+  --delay <delay>                Delay after outputting a character in miliseconds.
+Only works when streaming [default: 0]

-COMMANDS:
+  -?, -h, --help                 Show help and usage information
+  --version                      Show version information

+Commands:
-    run <file>          Run a file
+  run <file>        Run a file.
-    visualize <file>    Visualize a file
+  visualize <file>  Visualize a file.
   string <string>
 ```
-# download
-download an executable from the [Releases](/tjf1dev/bfg/releases) page.
-on windows, you will have to run it in the terminal - just running the .exe won't work

 # build
 install the .NET SDK first